torvalds/linux/Documentation/process/adding-syscalls.rst

     - commit 75069f2b5bfb ("vfs: renumber FMODE_NONOTIFY and add to uniqueness check")
-    - commit 12ed2e36c98a ("fanotify: FMODE_NONOTIFY and __O_SYNC in sparc
+    - commit 12ed2e36c98a ("fayestify: FMODE_NONOTIFY and __O_SYNC in sparc
       conflict")
     - commit bb458c644a59 ("Safer ABI for O_TMPFILE")

  - Discussion from Matthew Wilcox about restrictions on 64-bit arguments: https://lkml.org/lkml/2008/12/12/187
- - Recommendation from Greg Kroah-Hartman that unknown flags should be
+ - Recommendation from Greg Kroah-Hartman that unkyeswn flags should be
    policed: https://lkml.org/lkml/2014/7/17/577
  - Recommendation from Linus Torvalds that x32 system calls should prefer compatibility with 64-bit versions rather than 32-bit versions: